Autonoetic consciousness

 Autonoetic consciousness is the human ability to mentally place oneself in the past and future (i.e. mental time travel) or in counterfactual situations (i.e. alternative outcomes), and to thus be able to examine one's own thoughts.

 One's sense of self affects their behavior, in the present, past and future.
 It relates to how one reflects on their own past behavior, how they feel about it, and this in turn determines if they do it again.

 It is episodic memory that deals with self-awareness, memories of the self and inward thoughts that may be projected onto future actions of an individual.
 It was "proposed by Endel Tulving for self-awareness, allowing the rememberer to reflect on the contents of episodic memory".
 Moreover, autonoetic consciousness involves behaviors such as mental time travel, self-projection, and episodic future thinking, all of which have often been proposed as exclusively human capacities.

 The self

 Autonoetic consciousness is important in our formation of our "self" identity.
 What we have done in the past becomes a part of our "self" and the ability to reflect on this influences our behavior in the now.

-In psychology, the self is often used for that set of attributes that a person attaches to himself or herself most firmly, the attributes that the person finds it difficult or impossible to imagine himself or herself without.
+In psychology, the self is often used for that set of attributes that a person attaches to themself most firmly, the attributes that the person finds it difficult or impossible to imagine themselves without.
 Identity is also used to describe this.

 In philosophy, the self is the agent, the knower and the ultimate locus of personal identity.
 This self, the identity of which is at the bottom of every action, and involved in every bit of knowledge, is the self philosophers worry about.
 Nevertheless, care of the self is of utmost importance in the bios-logos relationship.